 H. Ralph Weaver

 In 1979, William moved the seed collection to Devon, Pennsylvania.
 Since the collection had no official name, he dubbed it the Roughwood Seed Collection after the Victorian name of the old house in which he now lives.
 Since moving the collection to Devon, it has grown dramatically over the years; many are unique and not found in other seed collections.
 In 2014, Owen Taylor became the Seed Collection Manger followed by Drew McCaskey in 2016.

 H. Ralph Weaver's untimely death brought an abrupt end to his chapter of the Roughwood Seed Collection story but his legacy still lives onward.
 Some 10 years later, while a student at the University of Virginia, I discovered his seed collection at the bottom of my grandmother’s deep freezer.
 My grandfather knew that by freezing seeds they could be kept for a long time, so by this stroke of luck, many of his most valuable seeds were still viable when I began to tinker with them.
 By the mid-1970s I brought most of his original garden back under cultivation.

 Seneca Blue Bear Dance Corn, a rare flour corn soon to be available through the SHOP.

 Various, unique seeds we hold in the Roughwood Seed Collection.

-2018 saw maize specialist and part Cherokee Stephen "Dancing Wolf/WhiteWolf" Smith become hired as the current Seed Collection Manager.
+2018 saw maize specialist Stephen "Dancing Wolf/WhiteWolf" Smith (whom is of Cherokee Heritage/Cherokee descent) become hired as the current Seed Collection Manager.
 The Seed Collection is currently undergoing restructuring within The Roughwood Table, growing out its seeds, and working on its new seedstore.
 Any rare, local, regional, or just unique heirlooms or family hand-me-down varieties are always of interest and we would be excited to test their culinary merit and place them within the Collection!